 If your research depends on citations and current sources, tools like Perplexity, Copilot, Gemini, and YouChat are usually the best starting point.
 If your work depends on papers and literature review, Elicit is the most specialized option on this list.
 And if your questions are quantitative, Wolfram|Alpha still stands out because it computes answers instead of only predicting them.

 The safest workflow is not to rely on one tool alone.
 Use one assistant to discover sources, another to summarize or compare them, and then verify the important claims yourself.
-If you regularly work with long documents, also explore PDF AI tools, research summary generators, and our broader guide to top ChatGPT alternatives.
+If you regularly work with long documents, also explore PDF AI tools, research summary generators, our broader guide to top ChatGPT alternatives, and Junia’s take on AI academic writing tools.